adafruit/Adafruit_nRF51822_Flasher/README.md

 ### RPi GPIO Requirements

-You can use the RPi's raw GPIO to bit-bang JTAG/SWD signals, turning your RPi into a native debugger.
-A pre-built binary is included in the `openocd-x.x.x/rpi_gpio/openocd` folder.
+You can also use the RPi's raw GPIO to bit-bang JTAG/SWD signals, turning your RPi into a native debugger.
+A pre-built alpha version of openOCD binary is included in the `openocd-x.x.x/rpi_gpio/openocd` folder, since the current stable 0.9.0 does not support RPi GPIO with SWD interface yet.
+To sum up, you don't need install anything else except the libusb as follows

-Install libusb:

 	sudo apt-get install libusb-dev libusb-1.0-0-dev